- Copywriting Services

 According to Think with Google’s The Digital Journey to Wellness: Hospital Selection:

-What these statistics show is that as a physician or dentist, you need to have a quality web presence to attract new patients and grow your practice.
+What these statistics show is that as a physician or dentist, you need to have a quality online presence with a website written by a professional healthcare copywriter in order to attract new patients and grow your practice.

 You can get on that first or second page with the right content.
 And whether you’re a cardiologist, dermatologist, pediatrician or urologist, that’s the type of free advertising that can deliver a steady stream of new patients and increased revenue.

 In 2018 Google released a broad core algorithm update designed to improve the quality of its results.
 This is not an unusual occurrence, as Google has had many prior broad core algorithm updates.
-But this particular one, now being called the “Google Medic Update” for reasons you’ll soon understand, has special significance for healthcare practices.
+But this particular one, called the “Google Medic Update” for reasons you’ll soon understand, has special significance for healthcare practices.

 What’s clear is that Google wants healthcare-related websites to prove their trustworthiness.
-Medical information should come from reputable websites/companies, and the content should be created with a high level of expertise and authority.
+And that’s become even more apparent with more recent Google updates in 2021 and 2022.
+Medical information — including personal development and mental health advice — should come from reputable websites/companies, and the content should be created with a high level of expertise and authority.

 So what can you do to enhance that credibility and show Google that your website, and the people behind that website, are authorities in their field?
 Try some of these ideas or work with a professional copywriter to:

-If your healthcare website is used to sell nutritional supplements, medical devices, or other health-based products or services, be sure to include plenty of relevant information that answer visitors’ questions and support the legitimacy of what you’re offering.
+If your healthcare website is used to sell nutritional supplements, medical devices, medical tourism, home healthcare services or other health-based products or services, be sure to include plenty of relevant information that answer visitors’ questions and support the legitimacy of what you’re offering.
 Product reviews and discussions on your website or social media postings can also help to improve your credibility in the eyes of Google.